bon-cdp/finetoo_sp/README.md

 **Key Insight**: Structured documents (CAD drawings, Excel spreadsheets, Word documents) already encode their own operations through schema metadata.
 We make this explicit and let LLMs compose operations zero-shot.

+## Current Status: Finetoo CLI

+We have successfully integrated a new conversational CLI, `finetoo_cli`, built upon a fork of the `gemini-cli` project.
+This CLI acts as an intelligent orchestrator, allowing natural language interaction to leverage Finetoo's powerful C++ backend.

+**Key Features Implemented:**
+- **Conversational Interface:** An interactive command-line experience, similar to Claude Code or Gemini CLI.
+- **Custom Branding:** The CLI now features custom "Finetoo" ASCII art on startup.
+- **C++ Tool Integration:** The CLI can successfully execute existing C++ tools, such as `parse_dxf`, demonstrating seamless interoperability between the TypeScript frontend and the high-performance C++ backend.
+- **Dummy Financial Tools:** Placeholder tools for financial analysis have been scaffolded, ready for integration with live APIs:
+    - `/get_news`: Fetches dummy news headlines.
+    - `/get_options_chain <SYMBOL>`: Retrieves a dummy options chain for a given stock symbol.
+    - `/calculate_black_scholes ...`: Performs a dummy Black-Scholes option price calculation.

+This establishes a robust foundation for expanding Finetoo into both a comprehensive engineering analysis platform and a powerful financial engineering tool.

 ### The Problem

 - **Fine-tuning LLMs** for enterprise documents costs $100k+ and is brittle